-So, those are the best times, but when is the worst?
+So, those are the best times, but when’s the worst?

 LinkedIn users don’t tend to use the site at night.
 So, steer clear of any late posts.
 In fact, don’t even bother between 10pm and 6am.
 Weekends are also a definite no-no. Stick to the weekday posts and aim to post at the times listed above, (or just before).

-…that doesn’t mean Einstein Marketer can’t give you some solid guidelines to work from.
+…that doesn’t mean that I can’t give you some solid guidelines to work from.

 This means you can tweet the most amazing valuable content, but nobody will see it if it isn’t published at the right time.

 We also know that tweeters use the service as an RSS feed of reading content during their breaks or down time.
 For that reason, (and because of their core user demographic) Twitter’s best posting times are quite similar to LinkedIn.

 People use mobile to check their profiles while commuting, taking breaks at work and towards the end of their working day (when their attention is wondering).